RobertTalbert/mth225-vault/Recursion and Induction/Recursion.md

 > 2. A *recursive step* consisting of a set of rules for computing or building all other cases out of simpler cases, eventually terminating in the base case.

 Notes:
-- Without the base case, a re
+- Without the base case, a recursive process would enter an [infinite regress](https://en.wikipedia.org/wiki/Infinite_regress) where computations would continue but never end.

 ## Examples